Lea Auerbach

 Jerusalem, Haifa

 Lea was married to Ernst Rosenberg.
-They left Germany for Sèvres in the early 1930's.
-They then emigrated to Palestine in 1934, residing first in Jerusalem (where Israel and Berta were living at the time), then in Haifa-Carmel.
+They left Germany and came to Paris (or Sèvres ?) in December 1933.
+They then emigrated to Palestine in 1934, residing first in Jerusalem, then in Haifa-Carmel.

 Polja Frumkin, Lea Rosenberg, Liska and Ernst Rosenberg - Haifa,1962.